bruvellu/cephalic-furrow/3-text/furrow.md

 We then analyzed the dynamics of ectopic folds from formation to unfolding.
-The cephalic furrow initiates as a straight orthogonal line whose dorsal portion progressively shifts to the posterior, while its ventral portion shifts to the anterior, while the invagination extends to the dorsal and ventral sides bending the initial straight line ({@fig:variability}A).
+The cephalic furrow initiates as a straight orthogonal line whose dorsal portion progressively shifts to the posterior, while its ventral portion shifts to the anterior, the invagination extends to the dorsal and ventral sides bending the initial straight line ({@fig:variability}A).
 In contrast, the ectopic folds generally appear tilted with an angle (not orthogonal) to the anteroposterior axis, they remain straight over time not bending, and they stay within the lateral portion without extending as far dorsal or ventral as the cephalic furrow ({@fig:variability}B,C).
 Thus, the dynamics of ectopic fold formation differ from the canonical cephalic furrow formation.

 <!--Ectopic folding area and depth smaller than CF invagination-->